 - Interior fit-out and claddings with a mineral character

 For repair, partial deconstruction, or replacement of individual panels, selective, material-conserving methods are required.
 In strip-out and cutting, handling, dust suppression, and the clean separation of composite partners are central goals.
+Clear panel labeling and documentation of fixing patterns shorten intervention times in maintenance scenarios.

 Planning and design notes

 Design is based on the material properties of the chosen mix and on manufacturer-specific tests.
 Due to the slender cross-section, stability, attachment points, edge distances, and transport load cases require particular attention.
+Serviceability criteria such as deflection, vibration sensitivity, and permissible support spacing should be verified alongside ultimate limit states.

 Practical recommendations